top of page

 • Dogs are usually allowed in the bar area.

-• Drinks are reasonable (with the discount band obtained form the harbour master) and the atmosphere is proper “sailor’s club”- a good mix of locals and visiting crews.
+• Drinks are reasonable (with the discount band obtained from the harbour master), and the atmosphere is a proper “sailor’s club”—a good mix of locals and visiting crews.

 Svea was given a bowl of water without even asking, which always earns bonus points!